digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Data Object

-A **data object** is anything encoded by a sequence of binary digits (bits or bitstreams), whose meaningful interpretation depends on a combination of decoding processes and contextual factors.
+A **data object** is anything that encodes and/or decodes information encoded in binary format.

 Examples: a computer file, a software application, a hard disk, a floppy disk, a thumb drive, a flip phone